 An issue in Australia is that (except in WA) caravans can legally be towed at up to 110 km/h.
 This is a speed limit however, not a ‘recommended’ speed.
 Many drivers resent being held up by slow travelling caravans but to tow a caravan that is heavier than the tow vehicle at speed is risky.
 An emergency swerve, or strong side gust, can trigger the caravan into an irreversible snaking cycle.
 Most owners never experience such an event.
 Some do.

 Braking and accelerating

-Advice is often given on forums to the effect that accelerating (by pulling the rig straight) effectively corrects sway.
-It is better (where the caravan braking system permits) to gently brake the caravan alone).
-Accelerating whilst swaying at higher speeds may cause the rig to exceed the critical speed at which the sway suddenly escalates.
-In that event jack-knifing is likely.
+Advice is often given on forums – that accelerating corrects sway.
+Whilst true – it is safe only at low speed.
+Where the caravan braking system permits you can safely achieve the same effect by gently braking the caravan alone.
+(Accelerating whilst swaying at higher speeds may cause the rig to exceed the critical speed at which the sway suddenly escalates.
+In that event jack-knifing is likely.)

 Sway control systems

 Any trailer towed via an overhung hitch has a natural tendency to sway.
 With well designed and laden caravans towed behind a suitable vehicle, such sway normally dies out of its own accord within two/three cycles.
 It is mildly annoying but harmless.

 After-market sway control systems usefully and effectively control such swaying.
 Most introduce friction that dissipates sway energy as heat.
 So-called dual cam systems ‘lock’ the caravan and tow vehicle together in a straight line.
 Normal cornering is effected by tyre distortion.
 The cams release for tight cornering, but also when sway forces are excessive.